mndmnky/DireFeVer-unclean/README.md

-# DireFeVerSS
+# DireFeVer

-## DIREcted FEedback VERtex Set Solver
+## DIREcted FEedback VERtex set solver

 A solver for the directed vertex feedback set problem.
 This library provides the following algorithms and data structures: